-Sharks, batoids (rays, guitarfishes, sawfishes, and skates) and chimaeras form a distinctive group of fishes that are collectively referred to as chondrichthyans.
+Sharks, rays (including guitarfishes, sawfishes, and skates), and chimaeras form a distinctive group of fishes that are collectively referred to as chondrichthyans.
 They are distinguished from bony fishes (teleosts) by their internal cartilaginous skeleton and from jawless fishes (Agnatha class) by their true upper and lower jaws.
-The class Chondrichthyes is divided into two subclasses and includes the Elasmobranchii (all sharks and batoids) and the Holocephali (chimaeras).
-Around the world, there are more than 550 species of sharks, almost 650 batoid species and another 50 chimaera species which brings the total to approximately 1250 species of chondrichthyans.
+The class Chondrichthyes is divided into two subclasses and includes the Elasmobranchii (all sharks and rays) and the Holocephali (chimaeras).
+Around the world, there are more than 550 species of sharks, almost 650 species of rays and another 55 species of chimaeras which brings the total to approximately 1250 species of chondrichthyans.

 STATUS OF ELASMOBRANCHS AROUND THE WORLD

 The fish fauna in the Indian Ocean and especially the northwestern area including the Arabian Sea, Sea of Oman and Arabian / Persian Gulf has been understudied.
 While some research projects have been undertaken in recent years, biological data as well as information on abundance and distribution of these species remain limited.
 This lack of information does not allow to assess the status of elasmo stocks in the region and limits the development of scientifically based management measures.
 It is clear that without any information to support conservation effort, it will be very hard to implement effective actions for the protection of these species.